Netlia/documentation/DeviceComunication/DeviceComunication.md

 ### Thermohead
 ![Thermometer](../images/devices/termohlavice.png)

-The device opens/closes a heater valve according to issued command described [here](#Thermohead-commands) and supports `alive`, `measure`, `restart`, `transport` and `error` messages.
+The device opens/closes a heater valve according to issued commands described [here](#Thermohead-commands) and supports `alive`, `measure`, `restart`, `transport` and `error` messages.
 The `measure` containing the status of the command and consequent data is sent after receiving a command as an acknowledgement and a responce.
 The message is sent after completion of the command and has following data structure: